flutter/website/widgets-intro.md

 [`runApp`](https://docs.flutter.io/flutter/widgets/runApp.html) persists for
 the lifetime of the application.

-When the parent receives the `onCartChanged` callback, the parent will update its internal state, which will trigger the parent to rebuild and create a new instance of `ShoppingListItem` with the new `inCart` value.
+When the parent receives the `onCartChanged` callback, the parent updates its internal state, which triggers the parent to rebuild and create a new instance of `ShoppingListItem` with the new `inCart` value.
 Although the parent creates a new instance of `ShoppingListItem` when it rebuilds, that operation is cheap because the framework compares the newly built widgets with the previously